-NOTE: Global and Graphic Effects Mode parameters contain a Prerotation value = 102, you can use the Effect Modifier parameters to locate the image in a virtual three dimensional space.
-Applying the Rotation parameters then cause the image to orbit around the selected axis from that location, see Prerotation Translation on page 216.
+NOTE: Global and Graphic Effects Mode parameters contain a Prerotation Translation effect option.
+When a Global or Graphic Effects Mode DMX value = 102, you can use the Effect Modifier parameters to locate the image in a virtual three dimensional space.
+Applying the Rotation parameters then cause the image to orbit around the selected axis from that location, see Prerotation Translation on page 220.